KurtSoncco/phd-research-template/README.md

     ```
 2.  **Create and activate a virtual environment:**
     ```bash
+    pyenv local 3.12
-    python -m venv .venv
+    uv venv
     source .venv/bin/activate
     ```
 3.  **Sync dependencies using uv:**
     This command installs the exact dependencies listed in `pyproject.toml`.
     ```bash
-    uv sync
+    uv sync --extra dev
     ```
 4.  **Run the analysis:**
-    > _Explain the final step.
-Is it running a notebook or a script?_
+    To run the test suite, execute the following command from the root directory:
+    ```bash
+    pytest
+    ```
-    > e.g., "Open and run the notebooks in the `notebooks/` directory in sequential order."
+    For other analyses, you can run the notebooks in the `notebooks/` directory.
 ---

 ## 📊 Key Results